SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction

 \subsection{Cascade Sparse Completion}

-To efficiently perform 3D occupancy completion on the sparse feature volume produced by the semantics and uncertainty guided LSS module, we introduce an cascade sparse completion module, built upon a sparse generative 3D U-Net \cite{gwak2020generative}.
+To efficiently perform 3D occupancy completion on the sparse volume features produced by the explicit semantics and uncertainty guided LSS module, we introduce a cascade sparse completion module, built upon a sparse generative 3D U-Net \cite{gwak2020generative}.

-Specifically, the input sparse feature volume $V_0$ is processed by a sparse encoder consisting of submanifold sparse convolutions and sparse downsampling layers, producing multi-scale sparse volume features $V_i$, $i\in\{0,1,2,3\}$ at resolution $s\in \{1/2, 1/4, 1/8, 1/16\}$.
-The coarsest feature volume $V_3$ at resolution $1/16$ serve as the bottleneck representation.
+To be specific, the input sparse volume feature $V_0$ is processed by a sparse encoder consisting of submanifold sparse convolutions and sparse downsampling layers, producing multi-scale sparse volume features $V_i$, $i\in\{0,1,2,3\}$ at resolution $s\in \{r, r/2, r/4, r/8\}$.
+The coarsest feature volume $V_3$ at resolution $r/8$ serves as the bottleneck representation.
 To enhance multi-scale geometric context and enable geometry generation beyond the input sparse manifold, we employ a lightweight dense multi-scale convolutional attention (MSCA) module \cite{guo2022segnext} on this bottleneck representation, as illustrated in Fig. \ref{fig:msca}.
 The MSCA-enhanced bottleneck feature is computed as

 where $DW\text{-}Conv$ denotes depth-wise convolution \cite{chollet2017xception}, $Scale_i$ denotes the $i$-th multi-scale branches, $Conv_{1\times1\times1}$ denotes point-wise convolution, and $\otimes$ indicates element-wise multiplication.